 |African American protesters picketing a Reeds Ice Cream stand in North Omaha in the late 1940s.|

 By the middle of the century, students at Creighton University were working together with the Near North Side’s African American community through the DePorres Club, with their work followed by a local campaign called the 4CL – Citizens Civil Liberties Committee.
-These organizations picketed and boycotted, protested and proposed legislation to challenge Omaha’s cultural and systematic racism.
+They picketed and boycotted, protested and proposed legislation to challenge Omaha’s cultural and systematic racism.

 They won major battles, including integrating several businesses, passing key housing, employment and labor legislation, and other initiatives focused on defeating discrimination.
 However, they failed too, finding the city’s racism too entrenched to overcome more than once.